aptos-labs/developer-docs/docs/nodes/local-testnet/index.md

 ## Recommended

-Most devs should use the CLI to run a local development network.
+Most developers should use the CLI to run a local development network.
 It is simpler and more fully featured than just a single node local testnet + faucet.
 If you want a local stack that works just like a production network ([Node API](../aptos-api-spec.md) + [Transaction Stream](../../indexer/txn-stream/index.md) + [Indexer API](../../indexer/api/index.md) + Faucet), this is the option for you.

 - ### [Run a Local Development Network](../../guides/local-development-network.md)